iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 }
 ```

-Here is another quick demo the showcase creep spread on nodes.
+Here is another quick demo to showcase creep spreading on nodes.
 ![Creep Spread](https://github.com/iozsaygi/iozsaygi.github.io/blob/main/assets/imgs/tmacsirtsg/creep_spread.gif?raw=true)

 If we want to apply an effect if a specific unit is in range, it should also be relatively easy.
 All we need to do is check if the unit is inside the range of corrupter building.
 Take a look at the pseudocode below for further explanation of the idea.